luialbaekthomsen/AHCI_VR_Haptics_Unity/README.md

 # Advanced HCI: VR and Haptics

 Presented by Lui Albæk Thomsen

+Exercise form can be found here: https://forms.gle/YUNvMYQyAfmfLnwD9

 ## Overview
 This Unity project demonstrates how to integrate haptic feedback into virtual reality (VR) environments using the Meta XR Haptics SDK.
 It serves as a practical guide for designing and implementing multisensory experiences with vibrotactile, auditory, and visual feedback.